marcwebbie/marcwebbie.github.io/source/_posts/writing-python3.md

 ```

-In the compat module.
-You can write code that fallsback to python 2.
+In the compatibilty module.
+Write code that fallback to Python 2.
 For example if in your downloader module you ask for user input.
 Python 3 has a new safe input function: `input()`.
 In Python 2 however, `input()` will try to evaluate user entry:

 Python2: